MCRen88/AI_Trade_Central/README.md

 ### Daily Earnings call release sentiments by ticker for all public companies and its past trends
     -trade individual companies before and after earnings release using the trends of earnings call sentiments
 ## Daily proprietary AI Trading Buy/Sell recommendation(using 7800 features & accuracy 99.5%)
-    -get aheads up on what the algos are upto the next day.
+    -get aheads up on what the algos are upto the next trading day or the days ahead.
 Use this knowledge to place profitable trades ahead
 ## 24 Reinforcement Learning Agent Trading Signals
     -Use 24 reinforcemnt agent trade signals to make profitable trade decisions
 ## Blogging by ticker